-WWE Rumors: Mick Foley On Way Out As ‘Monday Night RAW’ GM?
+WWE Rumors: Mick Foley On His Way Out As ‘Monday Night RAW’ GM?
 Hip Surgery Could Force WWE Hall Of Famer Off TV For Months

 It’s been known for weeks that Mick Foley may take time off from Monday Night RAW if and when he receives hip replacement surgery.
-And while it was recently reported that the WWE Hall of Famer no longer has insurance to cover the costs of his surgery, it appears as if the search is about to be on for a new RAW General Manager, and that Foley’s operation may take place sooner rather than later.
+And while it was recently reported that the WWE Hall of Famer no longer has insurance to cover the costs of his surgery, it appears as if the search is about to be on for a new RAW general manager, and that Foley’s operation may take place sooner rather than later.

 On this day in 1998, #Mankind defeated #TheRock to win the #WWEChampionship on #RAW.@RealMickFoley @TheRock #MickFoley #WWE #WWEHistory pic.twitter.com/1oicz0lb0B